keithfancher/tvmv/README.md

 As you can see in the examples above, you can match a show on *either* its name *or* its unique ID.
-If you match a show by name (using the `-n` flag of the `mv` command), `tvmv` will use the **first** match returned by the API for your query.
+If you match a show by name (using the `-n` flag of the `mv` command or its show name autodetection), `tvmv` will use the **first** match returned by the API for your query.
 This is the same order that's returned by `tvmv search`, so you can preview the results if you like.
 (And you will have a chance to confirm the rename before it happens, of course.)

 Luckily, TMDB's search is generally very sane.
 If you search for `buffy`, you get back the right "Buffy" as the first result.
 Fragments are fine, too -- if